About Andy Pilgrim

 with over thirty years of experience.
 Andy has won 5

 career.
-For 2020 he will be driving a Ferrari GT3 for the
+For 2021 he will be driving 2 Ferrari GT3’s for the SKI

-Phillip Creighton Motorsports team in selected SVRA races,
+Motorsports race team in selected Trans Am, International

-He tests production cars on road and track, writes stories,
+production cars on road and track, writes stories, plus

-The foundation has released numerous educational videos over the last 5 years, including The Driving Zone 2, The Parent Driving Zone, Realities of Driving Today, Awareness Driving Techniques for Today and 4 public service announcements.
+The foundation has released numerous educational videos over the last 6 years, the latest, released in November 2020, is called Vehicle Driver Aid Technology Today.
+Other productions include; The Driving Zone 2, The Parent Driving Zone, Realities of Driving Today, Awareness Driving Techniques for Today and 5 public service announcements.
 Thousands of driver education teachers are using Andy’s videos in their classrooms.
 Numerous parents and grandparents are also using the videos to help their families be safer.
-All foundation education materials can be viewed on the foundation website.
+All foundation education materials can be viewed on this website.

 The majority of parents need to understand; they are and always will be, the biggest influence on how their children drive.
 From the moment a child safety seat is turned around to face front, children learn driving habits and behaviors from watching parents drive.

 Andy is currently a resident of Bowling Green, Kentucky and a US Citizen since 1998.
 He's a native of Nottingham, England.
 He moved from the UK to the US in 1981.
 After college, Andy became a computer programmer, working for Great Universal Stores (GUS) in the UK.
 He was hired by a US company in 1981 and moved to the US.